GioF71/mpd-scrobbler-docker/README.md

-# mpd-scrobbler-docker - a Docker image for mpd with alsa
+# mpd-scrobbler-docker - a Docker image for mpdas (Last.fm and Librefm scrobbler for mpd)

 ## Reference